Python-PyQt/PyQt6-Docs/descriptions/QtCore/QVariant-c.rst

 A Note on GUI Types
 -------------------

-Because `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_ is part of the Qt Core module, it cannot provide conversion functions to data types defined in Qt GUI, such as QColor, QImage, and QPixmap.
+Because `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_ is part of the Qt Core module, it cannot provide conversion functions to data types defined in Qt GUI, such as :sip:ref:`~PyQt6.QtGui.QColor`, :sip:ref:`~PyQt6.QtGui.QImage`, and :sip:ref:`~PyQt6.QtGui.QPixmap`.
 In other words, there is no ``toColor()`` function.
 Instead, you can use the :sip:ref:`~PyQt6.QtCore.QVariant.value` or the qvariant_cast() template function.
 For example:

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_kernel_qvariant.py
     :lines: 83-85

-The inverse conversion (e.g., from QColor to `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_) is automatic for all data types supported by `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_, including GUI-related types:
+The inverse conversion (e.g., from :sip:ref:`~PyQt6.QtGui.QColor` to `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_) is automatic for all data types supported by `QVariant <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qvariant>`_, including GUI-related types:

 .. literalinclude:: ../../../snippets/qtbase-src-corelib-doc-snippets-code-src_corelib_kernel_qvariant.py
     :lines: 90-91